-As we approach the anniversary of Buddha's enlightenment, we can reflect on the extent to which our practice is an attempt to recapitulate the course of his life and practice and enlightenment.
-To what extent we find ourselves evolving this time and this place in different directions.
-The brief vignette that I read encapsulates the traditional account of homeleaving, renunciation, the practice of intense ascetic discipline, almost to the point of death, in order to reach a moment of final and supreme awakening.
+As we approach the anniversary of Buddha's enlightenment, we can reflect on the extent to which our practice is an attempt to recapitulate the course of his life and practice and enlightenment. the extent to which we find ourselves evolving in this time and this place in different directions.
+The brief vignette that I read encapsulates the traditional account of home-leaving, renunciation, the practice of intense ascetic discipline, almost to the point of death, in order to reach a moment of final and supreme awakening.
 And in many ways, particular in the Rohatsu sesshins that are traditionally held this week, there is a tendency to push ourselves as hard as physically and mentally possible, in some way reenacting the Buddha's own struggle in hopes of achieving what he achieved.

-Now, I believe when we sit zazen, its primary function is to create a space in which we can simply experience who and what we are, experiencing the moment-by-moment twinkling of our lives.
-And that twinkling expresses itself in a variety of ways: Through breath, through thought. through restlessness, through pain, through boredom.
+Now, I believe when we sit zazen, its primary function is to create a space in which we can simply experience who and what we are, experience the moment-by-moment twinkling of our lives.
+And that twinkling expresses itself in a variety of ways: Through breath, through thought, through restlessness, through pain, through boredom.
 Everything is the twinkling.

 Now, when we begin practice most of our time may be taken up with noticing that resistance, constantly judging our experience, constantly avoiding.
-In general, if you practice over the years, the amount of time you spend in resistance gradually goes down, but it never disappears, and I would say that the overall balance of that kind of training versus some capacity to sit back, just think, just feel, just breath, before there's a foreground-background shift, we're able to more and more say to everything that we see in the mirror, "That's me."
-And once we have that orientation to our experience, our practice is not about accomplishing anything, because we're just what we are, and we're not going to become anything different; a star is not going to change into something.
-And our practice simply is appreciation, awareness, expression, and I think rather than our coming together to train for a marathon, I think we're much more like coming together to sit at the bench in Riverside Park, down by the river, and watch the river flow by all day.
+In general, if you practice over the years, the amount of time you spend in resistance gradually goes down, but it never disappears, and I would say that the overall balance of that kind of training versus some capacity to sit back, just think, just feel, just breathe, before there's a foreground-background shift, we're able to more and more say to everything that we see in the mirror, "That's me."
+And once we have that orientation to our experience, our practice is not about accomplishing anything, because we're just what we are, and we're not going to become anything different; a star is not going to change into something else.
+And our practice simply is appreciation, awareness, expression, and I think rather than our coming together to train for a marathon, I think we're much more likely to come together to sit on the bench in Riverside Park, down by the river, and watch the river flow by all day.

 Now, if we really went and did that instead of sitting here -- I hope we would have remembered our umbrellas -- if we spent the day sitting on the bench looking at the river, you'd get restless, your back would hurt, you might get bored.
 You might have some pain.
 Lots would come up in your mind, and you'd see lots of different things flow by the river.
 It might be that for many people the main difficulty would be the same as here: a sense of taking away our usual distractions.
 We don't have a screen in front of us.
 We're not plugged into anything.
 We're not engaged to all the forms of busy-ness that define our lives.
 We might feel like we're wasting our lives, I've got a thousand things I need to do, why am I just sitting here all day.
 It wouldn't be that different, yet the function would be the same, which is just slow down, see who you are without your distractions.
 See if in the absence of distractions we can first tolerate, and then maybe even enjoy looking in that mirror.

-Can we do this just because it's who we are, and in some way we just like doing something a little different than our usual busy-iness, our usual distractions.
-Something simpler, something quieter, sometimes something a little difficult, but nothing else other than watch our lives play out.
+We do this just because it's who we are, and in some way we just like doing something a little different than our usual busy-ness, our usual distractions, something simpler, something quieter, sometimes something a little difficult, but nothing else other than watch our lives play out.
 Watch the river flow past, as we watch.

 Everything we see is that twinkling.
 Sometimes we need little reminders of that.
 Sometimes being together with a group or a teacher helps us sit still.
 Helps us be reminded.
 Helps us see that everything is a star, but that even stars someday will go out.